 - Faculty Faculty of Health, Education and Life Sciences

-A period of structured learning activity and assessment in the first two years (‘Module stage’), followed by the conduct of an independent doctoral inquiry and the production of a research thesis in the ‘Thesis stage’ (third year and beyond).
+There is a period of structured and supportive learning activity and assessment in the first two years (‘Module stage’), followed by the conduct of an independent doctoral inquiry and the production of a research thesis in the ‘Thesis stage’ (third year and beyond).

 There are four designated clusters within the C-SCHaRR centre representing cross-cutting research themes of relevance for more than one area of professional practice:

 - Knowledge2Care –concerned with knowledge mobilisation, co-creation, patient and public involvement and engagement, implementation science (all DHealth students benefit from insights from this cluster, as its researchers lead on the Critical Perspectives 2 module)